IgnaciodeNuevo/IgnaciodeNuevo.github.io/developers-interviews/stephen-hay.md

 ## What are the things you would have known when you first started?

 There was less to know back then.
-I'm got I got in when I did, because I was able to learn gradually.
+I'm glad I got in when I did, because I was able to learn gradually.

 ## When starting a new project, if you feel stuck where do you look for inspiration?